AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ## Creating an Adobe Experience Manager Newsletter {#creating-newsletter}

-Having configured both Adobe Campaign Classic and AEM as a Cloud Service, you will now learn how to create an Adobe Experience Manager Newsletter.
+(move it ) Having configured both Adobe Campaign Classic and AEM as a Cloud Service, you will now learn how to create an Adobe Experience Manager Newsletter.

 1. From the AEM author instance, click the Adobe Experience Manager logo in the upper left side of the page and select **Sites**.
 1. Select Campaign, click **Create→Page**.